 In 2018, the Equifund comes to build upon this momentum with the creation of 9 new Funds.
 These are: BigPi, Metavallon VC, Uni.fund, Velocity Partners, Marathon VC, Venture Friends II, Ellikonos 2 Sicar, EOS Capital, and Synergia Hellenic Fund.

-The available funds for investment from Equifund is close to €400 Million and the funds need to be invested by 2022.
+The available funds for investment from Equifund are close to €400 Million and the funds need to be invested by 2022.
 According to an article from Startupper (in Greek), this means that each fund will need to invest in about 40 startups, totaling over 240 startups, although co-investments are possible.

 Clearly, with all this funding available, this is the best time to be launching a startup.
 If you want to find out more you can see the presentations that most of the newly launched VCs gave in OpenCoffee LXXXVI and OpenCoffee XCIII (both links in Greek).